Alluxio/alluxio/docs/en/operation/StressBench.md

 ### Single node testing
 #### Prerequisite
-* A running Alluxio cluster with one master, and one worker.
-With property "alluxio.user.file.writetype.default" = MUST_CACHE
+* A running Alluxio cluster with one master, and one worker, with property `alluxio.user.file.writetype.default` set to `MUST_CACHE`

 #### Write test files
 Write the test files by running the benchmark with `--operation Write`